Let’s Talk About Pneumonia

 Traditionally, a course of antibiotics for pneumonia would be 10 days or maybe a week; but growing research suggests five days of the drugs can often knock out pneumonia (in both kids and adults) just as well as a longer course.
 For example, in a recent Canadian study in JAMA Pediatrics of 281 children with pneumonia, those who took amoxicillin for five days recovered comparably to those who took it for a full 10 days.

 If the doctor determines that the flu (influenza) virus is causing your pneumonia, he or she might prescribe one of the same drugs given to flu patients, like Tamiflu (oseltamivir).
 These don’t kill the virus, but if they’re started within a few days of symptoms they can help slow the infection from spreading, which might make your illness shorter or less severe.
-Tamiflu is taken once a day for 10 days.
+Tamiflu is taken twice a day for five days.

 If you’re diagnosed with COVID-19 pneumonia, talk with your doctor about which treatments make sense for you.
 In the rare cases where pneumonia turns out to be from a fungus, a doctor will probably prescribe an antifungal drug or possibly an antibiotic.